neo-jayfeather/OrcaSlicer/doc/Auxiliary-Fan.md

 OrcaSlicer uses the `M106 P2` command to control auxiliary cooling fan.

 Auxiliary fans are not attached to printheads, and are used to cool parts, but used in addition to a part cooling fan, which may be mounted on the printhead or connected via a duct.
+BBL X1C and P1S printers have auxiliary fans found on the left side of the chassis.

+> ## Klipper <br>
-If you are using Klipper, you can define a `M106` macro to control the both normal part cooling fan and auxiliary fan and exhaust fan.
+> If you are using Klipper, you can define a `M106` macro to control the both normal part cooling fan and auxiliary fan and exhaust fan.
-Below is a reference configuration for Klipper.
+> Below is a reference configuration for Klipper.

+> [!NOTE]
-*Note: Don't forget to change the pin name to the actual pin name you are using in the configuration*
+> Don't forget to change the pin name to the actual pin name you are using in the configuration

 ```
 # instead of using [fan], we define the default part cooling fan with [fan_generic] here